Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 - Open source AI models
 - Narwhals

 We found that AI models may get things subtely wrong but can be corrected with better prompt engineering.
-Finally, we found that Narwhals can make a correct translation without requiring prompt engineering, but that this approach is limited to what's already implemented in the Narwhals API.
-If you plan on using LLMs to translate APIs, make sure include as many details as possible about the source API's behaviour, and always make sure to test the result before using it for anything serious.
+Finally, we found that Narwhals makes correct translations without requiring prompt engineering, but that this approach is limited to what's already implemented in the Narwhals API.
+If you plan on using LLMs to translate Polars to SQL, we suggest first trying Narwhals in order to avoid LLM hallucinations, and only trying LLMs if the Narwhals API is not sufficient for your task - in which case, make sure to include as many details as possible regarding expected behaviours so that the models have the highest chance of getting their translations right.